SCCapstone/hackstreetboys/Readme.md

 To install Java Spring boot and other back-end dependencies:
 `mvn install`
-To install React and other back-end dependencies:
+To install React and other front-end dependencies:
 `npm install`

 ## Setup